 Above we talked about the verses telling us several aspects of timing.
-But are we forever limited to just that and from knowing exact timing?
-Actually, not (and warning, here comes the trickiest part of this entire discussion.)
+But are we forever limited to just that and kept from knowing exact timing?
+Actually, not and be warned, here comes the trickiest part of this entire discussion.

-Those who think this way don't seem to notice that Jesus did not use future tense in his statement about not knowing the day or hour.
-In other words, he did not say no man "will ever know."
+Those who think we will never know don't seem to notice that Jesus did not use future tense in his statement about not knowing the day or hour.
+In other words, he did not say no man "will ever" know.
 He only used the present tense everywhere for this subject even though he uses future tense often in other nearby passages.
 The reason?
 Because it's clear from other prophecies that one day we will know the day of Jesus' return.